laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/949

-Proration has been updated to make fully use of [all the new proration options](https://stripe.com/docs/api/subscriptions/update#update_subscription-proration_behavior).
-If you were applying `noProrate` and using any `xAndInvoice` method afterwards, that usually should not generate a new invoice.
-With the new behavior any `xAndInvoice` method will always generate a new invoice and undo the `noProrate` behavior.
+Cashier's proration features have been updated to make use of [all the new proration options](https://stripe.com/docs/api/subscriptions/update#update_subscription-proration_behavior) provided by Stripe.
+Previously, calling the `noProrate` method and calling any `xAndInvoice` method afterwards would not typically generate a new invoice.
+However, in Cashier 12.x, the `xAndInvoice` method will always generate a new invoice.

-Although the remaining behavior should remain the same, there might be a slightly difference in behavior if you were specifically relying on the invoice to be explicitly issued through the invoice endpoint with any `xAndInvoice` method.
-This is now done in one go with the `always_invoice` proration option.
-Please make sure to test this scenario before deploying to production to make sure your billing flow works as expected.
+Although all other Cashier behavior should remain the same, there might be a slight difference in behavior if you were specifically relying on the invoice to be explicitly generated as a separate HTTP request through the invoice endpoint when using any `xAndInvoice` method.
+This is now accomplished in a single request using the `always_invoice` proration option.
+Of course, you will likely want to test your entire billing flow before deploying to production to make sure your application behaves as expected.

 All underlying proration logic has been updated to accommodate for the new proration logic.
-If you were relying directly on the `$prorate` property, this was now renamed to `$prorationBehavior`.
+If you were relying directly on the `$prorate` property, this has been renamed to `$prorationBehavior`.
 Similarly, the `setProrate` method has been renamed to `setProrationBehavior`.

 ## Upgrading To 11.0 From 10.0